kubernetes/community/contributors/design-proposals/daemonset-update.md

 - Users can trigger a rolling update of DaemonSet at a controlled speed, which is achieved by:
-  - Only a certain number of DaemonSet pods can be down at all time during an update
+  - Only a certain number of DaemonSet pods can be down at the same time during an update
   - A DaemonSet pod needs to be ready for a specific amount of time before it's considered up
 - Users can monitor the status of a DaemonSet update (e.g. the number of pods